kopsha/python-1o1/docs/lists.rst

 Python.
 With Python you are free to insert multiple data types in the same list.
 Lists can also contain duplicate values.
 Here is another way lists are different from sets.
 For example, suppose you want to record the numbers you roll on a pair of dice.
-Pretent you roll a 4, 7, 2, 7, 12, 4 and 7.
+Pretend you roll a 4, 7, 2, 7, 12, 4 and 7.

 .. code-block:: console